Greenhouse Gas Emissions Learn how to correctly analyse this topic.

 How to Calculate Scope 3 Emissions when not Reported

-*It is essential to make an extrapolation of the company’s Scope 3 emissions, which often represent the majority of the company’s total GHG emissions.
-There are a few options you can choose from to make this calculation.
+It is essential to make an extrapolation of the company’s Scope 3 emissions, which often represent the majority of the company’s total GHG emissions.

 IMPORTANT !
-When making your own estimations, it should be very clear in the analysis that an educated assumption was made based on competitor information or proxies.
+When making your estimations, it should be very clear in the analysis that an educated assumption was made based on competitor information or proxies.
 The analysis should never allude to the calculations being 'facts'.

 Instead, it should say something like "As the Scope 3 emissions were not disclosed by the company or external sources, [using a competitor comparison] or [based on proxies], Scope 3 can be estimated to amount to X tonnes of CO2e emissions...".